Friends of Music is an annual membership club dedicated to investing in Augustana’s 500 student musicians.

 Encore Circle: $500

-• All the above benefits, plus exclusive digital download of Lessons and Carols.
+• All the above benefits, plus a Friends of Music license plate frame.

 Friends of Music is an exciting and new way to organize the already strong support that alumni, parents and friends of Augustana music have shown for decades.